Mini Apple Pies

 -

-Add the cold cubed butter and cut it in with a pastry cutter or fingertips until you see a mix of pea and dime sized bits.
+Cut in the cold cubed butter with a pastry cutter or fork until pea sized.

-Drizzle in the ice water 1 tablespoon at a time, tossing with a fork until the dough holds together when pinched.
+Sprinkle in the ice water, 1 tablespoon at a time, tossing gently with a fork.

 -